AndyLang81/the_fat_duck/readme.md

 ## Author

-This project was developed by Anders Lang as a portfolio piece demonstrating full-stack development skills, including project planning, database design, frontend and backend implementation, and deployment.
+This project was developed by Anders Langhoff as a portfolio piece demonstrating full-stack development skills, including project planning, database design, frontend and backend implementation, and deployment.

 Thank you for reviewing The Fat Duck Tavern booking system.
 I welcome any feedback or questions.